 Digital Terrain Model

-VESTRA DTM for AutoCAD Civil 3D provides you with calculation and analysis functions for a wide range of areas, including contour lines, slope aspects, intersections, excavation constructions, landfill surveillance, sloped areas, volume calculations and height zone calculations.
+VESTRA DTM for Autodesk Civil 3D provides you with calculation and analysis functions for a wide range of areas, including contour lines, slope aspects, intersections, excavation constructions, landfill surveillance, sloped areas, volume calculations and height zone calculations.
 Whether you need to perform routine work or complex tasks, you can work faster and more economically with VESTRA.

 - The application calculates a digital terrain model with a high degree of performance and precision; even very large datasets (of different origins) pose no problem whatsoever.